NightscoutFoundation/xDrip/WatchGuide.md

   The watch app does not yet support Noise smoothing.
 Therefore, to confirm BG readings are consistently calculated on both phone and watch, it is best to turn off Noise Smoothing on the phone.

-  xDrip+ Display Settings - **Show Noise workings** when enabled:
+  - xDrip+ Display Settings - **Show Noise workings**

-  - BG Original and BG Estimate will display on the home screen when Show Noise Workings is enabled.
+    When Show Noise Workings is enabled, **BG Original** and **BG Estimate** will display on the home screen.
-  - BG Original should correspond to your watch value, and the BG Estimate correspond to your phone value.
+    - BG Original should correspond to your watch value, and
+    - BG Estimate should correspond to your phone value.

+  - xDrip+ Display Settings - **Smooth Sensor Noise**

     For ease of confirming consistent BG readings on phone and watch, disable Noise Smoothing:
-  - xDrip+ Display Settings - **Smooth Sensor Noise** should be set to OFF.

 ###Confirm Collector runs on the Phone with Wear Integration